colbyfayock/space-jelly-store-workshop/lessons/03 - Add and Configure Products in the Stripe Dashboard for an Online Store/README.md

 ## Exercises

-### 1. Add some products to the homepage of an online store

-### 2. Import local images into the app for each product
+### 1. Familiarize yourself with the Stripe dashboard and find the product management section

+### 2. Create your first products inside of Stripe

-### 3. Update the app styles for a better user experience
+### 3. Customize the products with images

+### 4. Understand what product identifiers we'll need for later